bachbao/2022_qutech_challenge/README.md

 <a  target="_blank"><img src="https://cdn.mathpix.com/snip/images/2lJuVsRsjnO1NgPZ_MFq1xsKlA5yiwh_cHkpTJPrzGM.original.fullsize.png" width="75%" style="padding-left: 0%"/> </a>

 In order to expand the network from our system of two, one user will become the host, and for each user other than the host will develop a quantum key distribution between the host and themselves.
 Take the 5-users network as an example, if user 5 want to send the messages to others, he will first create a quantum key 15 with the host followed the first picture in the first page I drew .
 And information then is encrypted by this quantum key 15 and be sent to user 1 (host).
 After user 1 (host) decode the information, he will use the quantum key encrypting based on QK12, QK13, and QK14 and sent to user 2, 3, and 4 respectively.
 Other user can get the information by decoded based on their Quantum key.

+## Coding part
+There are two jupyter notebook in the src file.
+One is Sender.ipynb for user and one is  Intermediate_Interface.ipynb for the intermediate interface.
+If a user want to join the network they will use the sender file and one computer need to host and use the Intermediate_Interface.ipynb file.
+To be simple Sender.ipynb is for user to interact with the server and the Intermediate_Interface.ipynb create the key between the user by using MQTT protocol(Adafruit server).

 ## Personal Experience